-GRADUATE ACADEMIC PROGRESSION GUIDELINES
+ACADEMIC PROGRESSION GUIDELINES

-Progression in the doctoral program is based on satisfactory scholarship in required and individual specialty courses and adequate progress in dissertation work.
+Progression in the doctoral program is based on satisfactory scholarship in required and support courses and adequate progress in the project.
 The policy related to academic progression in the doctoral program in nursing is based on the Graduate School's policy stating that one or more failing grades or a cumulative grade point average below 3.0 for any semester or combination of semesters may be considered as evidence of failure to maintain satisfactory scholarship and may result in the student being dropped from the University.
-Beyond a failing grade and/or the cumulative/semester GPA, the College of Nursing considers all quality grades (including grades in required core courses and other courses) as indicators of satisfactory academic progress in the PhD program in Nursing.
+Beyond a failing grade and/or the cumulative/semester GPA, the College of Nursing considers all quality grades (including grades in required core courses and other courses) as indicators of satisfactory academic progress in the Ph.D. program in Nursing.
 When a student drops a course after the regular drop/add period, it is considered a late drop.
-This action will be reflected on his/her record with the symbol W.
+This action will be reflected on his/her record with the symbol WN.

-REQUIRED CORE COURSES:
+REQUIRED CORE COURSES

-Required core courses include prescribed courses in the Nursing Science and Research Methodology/Statistics cores (as defined by the PhD Program Curriculum).
+Required core courses include prescribed courses in the Nursing Science and Research Methodology/Statistics cores (as defined by the Ph.D.
+Program Curriculum).
 The academic standards adopted by the College of Nursing for all students apply to students enrolled in the doctoral program:

 - 1. Successful completion of prerequisite courses is defined as a grade of "B" (83%) or better according to the University grading scale. - 2.
 Successful completion of required nursing courses is defined as a grade of "B" (83%) or better according to the College of Nursing grading scale. - 3.
 All prerequisite courses and required Nursing courses may only be repeated one time. - 4.
 A student who earns a "B-" or lower in any two required nursing courses will be dismissed from the nursing program. - 5.
-M.S./Ph.D. degree candidates are limited throughout their degree program to 6 credits of late drop that occur while the student is in academic jeopardy and/or after 50% of the semester has been completed. - 6.
+Ph.D. degree candidates are limited throughout their degree program to 6 credits of late drop that occur while the student is in academic jeopardy and/or after 50% of the semester has been completed. - 6.
 A combination of 6 credits of late drop that occur while the student is in academic jeopardy and/or after 50% of the semester has been completed and one "B-" will result in dismissal from the nursing program. - 7.
-Students who wish to return to the University after a leave of absence or to re-enroll after withdrawing will apply to resume study, and if accepted, re-enter under the curricular requirements at the time of re-enrollment.
+Students who wish to return to the University after a leave of absence or to re-enroll after withdrawing will apply to resume study, and if accepted, re-enter under the curricular requirements at the time of reenrollment.
 If a significant amount of time has lapsed, additional coursework may be required.
-Scheduling of both didactic and clinical courses may depend on availability of space.
+Scheduling of both didactic and clinical courses may depend on availability of space. - 8.
+Students enrolled in courses with a practicum are required to complete at least half of their practicum hours by the semester mid-point or be deemed in academic jeopardy.

-(Approved by Graduate Affairs Committee 09/26/2016)
+(Approved by Graduate Affairs Committee, 09/26/2016)

-OTHER COURSES:
+OTHER COURSES

 All other courses included in a doctoral student's program of study contribute evidence of successful academic progression.
-The designation of "other courses" includes all research methodology/statistics courses that are allocated to the core requirements (i.e., non-prescribed courses that contribute to minimum credit requirements); individual specialty courses taken to build the student's specialty; and any other course in the program of study (typically designated as electives).
+The designation of "other courses" includes statistics courses that are allocated to the core requirements; support courses; and any other course in the program of study (typically designated as electives).
 Evidence of successful progression in these courses is evidenced by a quality grade of B or higher.
 Achievement of a B- or lower in any course is considered unsatisfactory and results in a formal review of academic progress (regardless of cumulative/semester GPA).

-REVIEW OF ACADEMIC PROGRESS:
+REVIEW OF ACADEMIC PROGRESS